Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 640 DDR3 should perform quite a bit faster than the GeForce 8600 GT 256MB GDDR3 overall. (explain)
+Memory BandwidthThe GeForce GT 640 DDR3 should in theory be much faster than the GeForce 8600 GT 256MB GDDR3 in general. (explain)

-Pixel RateThe GeForce GT 640 DDR3 is a lot (more or less 233%) faster with regards to anti-aliasing than the GeForce 8600 GT 256MB GDDR3, and also should be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GT 640 DDR3 should be much (more or less 233%) faster with regards to full screen anti-aliasing than the GeForce 8600 GT 256MB GDDR3, and also will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison